 TER and TERGV

-TER (Transport express régional) is the name of the regional trains in the 11 regions in Mainland France other than Île–de–France (where regional trains are called Transillien).
+Transillien is the name of the regional trains in Île–de–France (Paris region), and TER (Transport express régional) is the name of the regional trains in the other 11 regions in Mainland France.
 These services are funded by the regional governments.
 Their tickets have fixed pricing (there can be fixed-price discounted tickets), and there is no seat reservation.
 Since 15 Dec 2019, TER services are classified into at least the following three types:

 KRONO (K, red colour in maps): stops at larger stops; like Intercités, but run by regional governments